About

 Early/Middle Years

-If you want to teach students in Grades 4 to 8, choose the Middle Years concentration.
-The curriculum offers a general approach to various subjects to provide wide exposure to the subjects and teaching methods you will use in middle years classrooms.
+If you want to teach students in Prekindergarten to Grade 8, choose the Early/Middle Years level.
+The curriculum offers a general approach to various subjects to provide wide exposure to the subjects and teaching methods you will use in early and middle years classrooms.

 Secondary